Proof of Sun's conjectures on hyperbolic cosine series via the Eisenstein--Lambert method: Introduction

 \section{Introduction}

-The starting point of this paper is a small cluster of recent experimental identities involving the hyperbolic cosine function at the special arguments \(\pi n\), \(2\pi n\), and \(4\pi n\).
-The first of these is an identity\footnote{MathOverflow discussion:``Analytic proof of a hyperbolic series identity for Catalan's constant'', \url{https://mathoverflow.net/questions/508872/analytic-proof-of-a-hyperbolic-series-identity-for-catalans-constant}} for Catalan's constant,
+The starting point of this paper is a small cluster of recent experimental identities \cite{Pov} involving the hyperbolic cosine function at the special arguments \(\pi n\), \(2\pi n\), and \(4\pi n\).
+The first of these is an identity for Catalan's constant,

 namely

 Using the elementary identity